 1. Increase options and access for work related apparel and accessories.

-TRANSPORTATION: Multiple options for safe and reliable transportation are available.
+Priority Focus Area: Transportation – Multiple options for safe and reliable transportation are available.

 1. Increase viable transportation options across our communities including, but not limited to, volunteer driver programs, access to low-cost vehicles and/or car loans and alternative, environmentally friendly modes such as bicycles and mopeds.